Side effects vary between the different types of hepatitis A vaccine, but can include the following:

 - feeling tired, irritable, weak or generally unwell

 - loss of appetite or feeling sick

-Common (affecting up to 1 in 10 people):
+Common (affecting up to 1 in 10 people at each dose):

 For rarer side effects (affecting fewer than 1 in 1000 people), ask to see the Patient Information Leaflet for the vaccine you are offered.

 As with any vaccine, medicine or food, there is a very small chance of a severe allergic reaction (anaphylaxis).
 Anaphylaxis is different from less severe allergic reactions because it causes life-threatening breathing and/or circulation problems.
-It is always serious but can be treated with adrenaline.
-In the UK between 1997 and 2003 there were a total of 130 reports of anaphylaxis following ALL immunisations, but all of these people survived.
-Around 117 million doses of vaccines were given in the UK during this period, making the overall rate around 1 in 900,000.
-Depending on the cause of the reaction, and following expert guidance, the person may be able to have vaccinations in the future.
+It is always extremely serious but can be treated with adrenaline.
+Health care workers who give vaccines know how to do this.
+In the UK between 1997 and 2003 there were a total of 130 reports of anaphylaxis following ALL immunisations.
+Around 117 million doses of vaccines were given in the UK during this period.
+This means that the overall rate of anaphylaxis is around 1 in 900,000.

 Reactions listed under ‘possible side effects’ or ‘adverse events’ on vaccine product information sheets may not all be directly linked to the vaccine.
 See Vaccine side effects and adverse reactions for more information on why this is the case.